ruoyuLiu92/ruoyuLiu92.github.io/post/后端/docker.md

   images      List images
-  import      Import the contents from a tarball to create a filesystem image info        Display system-wide information inspect     Return low-level information on Docker objects kill        Kill one or more running containers load        Load an image from a tar archive or STDIN login       Log in to a Docker registry
+  import      Import the contents from a tarball to create a filesystem image info        Display system-wide information inspect     Return low-level information on Docker objects 返回有关Docker对象的底层信息 kill        Kill one or more running containers load        Load an image from a tar archive or STDIN login       Log in to a Docker registry